Stocks edge lower as 2025 winds down while gold and silver rise

 The more notable action was again in the commodities markets.
 Gold, silver and copper all resumed their ascent after steep declines a day earlier.

 Crude oil prices were relatively steady.
-The price of U.S. crude oil rose 0.4%.
-The price of Brent crude, the international standard, rose 0.3%.
+The price of U.S. crude oil was mostly unchanged.
+The price of Brent crude, the international standard, fell 0.1%.

 Overall, bond yields have fallen significantly through the year, partly because of the market's expectations for a shift in interest rate policy at the Fed.
 The central bank cut interest rates three times late in 2025, most recently at its meeting earlier in December.